Lord Of The Flies Themes

 The Loss of Innocence and the Corruption of Youth

 Simon, a quiet and insightful character, represents a spiritual innocence.
 His understanding of the “Lord of the Flies” – the pig’s head impaled on a stick, symbolizing the inherent evil – underscores the devastating consequences of ignoring the dark side of human nature.
 His brutal murder signifies the complete triumph of savagery and the utter loss of innocence within the group.
-The boys' playful games initially morph into hunting rituals, then into brutal acts of violence, reflecting the corruption of their youthful idealism.
+Also, the boys' playful games initially morph into hunting rituals, then into brutal acts of violence, reflecting the corruption of their youthful idealism.
 The island becomes a crucible, forging them into something far removed from the innocent schoolboys they once were.
 This loss of innocence is not merely a physical transformation but a deeply psychological one, leaving lasting scars on their individual psyches.

 The Nature of Leadership and Power